Domingo Cirici Ventalló: Periodista

 At unspecified time between 1907 and 1909 Cirici moved to Madrid.
 According to some sources, he was invited either by the veteran Carlist publisher Salvador Morales Marcén or by the Traditionalist ideologue Juan Vázquez de Mella, who offered him a job in the unofficial Carlist mouthpiece, El Correo Español.
 In 1910 latest Cirici joined its staff and specialized in coverage of parliamentarian debates; the section he invented and ran, Del Mentidero, mocked the deputies and became enormously popular among readers; it was continued until 1914.
 Apart from other editorial work Cirici worked as envoy covering major events, e.g. the legitimist coup in Portugal; minor pieces were published with a pen-name "Cirvent".
 Already in 1913 he was considered as a potential chief editor; he assumed the job and became second-in-command in Correo in 1916, when he also started to publish editorials.

 Apart from his Correo assignment in the 1910s Cirici contributed to many mostly provincial and usually Carlist, conservative or at least Catholic dailies, especially Diario de Valencia and El Norte from Girona; the others were La Independencia from Almería, El Restaurador from Tortosa, El Pueblo Manchego from Ciudad Real, La Gaceta de Tenerife, Heraldo Alaves, El bien público from Mahón and La Tradición from Tortosa; less frequently his writings appeared in at least 20 other titles and in papers published in Latin America.
-In 1912–1913 he also managed ephemerical satirical weeklies El Mentidero and El Fusil.
+In 1912–1913 he also managed ephemeral satirical weeklies El Mentidero and El Fusil.
 Already as a star of journalism starting 1917 Cirici signed an exclusive contract with El Debate and almost ceased publishing elsewhere.
-Though still redactor-jefe of Correo, he became the most recognized pen of Herrera Oria’s newspaper; apart from commentaries he worked as envoy and interviewed key politicians, e.g. Antonio Maura.
+Though still redactor-jefe of Correo, he became the most recognized pen of Herrera Oria's newspaper; apart from commentaries he worked as envoy and interviewed key politicians, e.g. Antonio Maura.
 Last but not least, Cirici became one of key persons behind the Madrid professional corporation, Prensa Asociada.